Adopt a dog

 Can you afford a dog?

 Dogs can be costly.
 They require adequate shelter, regular nourishment, health treatments, vaccinations and yearly dog registration.
-These costs will soon add up.
+These costs can soon add up.

 Do you know how to care for a dog?